 Set up dialogue between outgoing and incoming liaisons

-Proposal to develop list of proposed PDP milestones at which the WG leadership team should consider how to best utilize the Council liaison
+Develop supporting documentation that describes when, how (including frequency) the liaison should engage in the PDP process.
+This may include highlighting the level of engagement for particular milestones in the PDP timeline.

+Support staff to include liaison in scheduling PDP WG leadership team meetings.

 Involvement of liaisons in (E)PDP leadership team meetings

 The group reviewed the onboarding / handover document staff prepared here: https://docs.google.com/document/d/1wiGR54WFPIFkrvCZus3fRvKVvBuir2Y_1AEYN6nGRmo/edit.
 While they believed it to be useful, they did not feel that it provided the practical understanding of what liaison needs to do in their role.